 Phat Phil Cooper has the perfect antidote to the colder months with his Winter Warmers compilation from NuNorthern Soul.
 It releases December 6th.
 However, we’ve been luck enough to have been treated to a prerelease of it and we share a track with you today.
 It’s Phil’s edit of a classic B.J.
 Smith tune.
 Tobin describes it as “sublime” – listen on to see if you agree.
 There’s so much more to go at in NuNorthern Soul’s compilation too, so be sure to check it out fully and give it the time it deserves.
 It’s richly rewarding.

 Furthermore, we’ve got music-as-art specialist Alabaster dePlume bookending today’s show.
 Unique is probably the best word to describe this music.
 Firstly, Alabaster himself forms a new band every month.
 Secondly, he writes fresh compositions for said band and performs live.
 After that, the process repeats itself.
 Such a visionary way to approach music making.
 Alabaster dePlume is also an artist with a wide range of theatrical talents.
 Check out his “I was gonna fight racism but…” production below.
 It went viral for good reason.
-You can also buy a t-shirt of it it right here – what are you waiting for?

 New Music – Talkboy